Manual of Ice (MANICE): chapter 5

 Notes:

-2. The symbol Symbol for Ice of land origin shall only be used within the egg when the concentration of ice of land origin is 1/10 or more (see Example 12).
+- The symbol shall only be used within the egg when the concentration of ice of land origin is 1/10 or more (see Example 12).

 Form of Ice (F)